Our Hospice Care Team

 Physical Therapy/Occupation Therapy/Speech Therapy

-These additional therapies may be utilized based on individual needs as warranted for specific conditions and client goals.
+These additional therapies are utilized on a one-time basis as needed for specific conditions and client goals.